Custom Deck Builder in Point Pleasant, NJ

 Custom Deck Service Areas

 Gambrick Construction is based in Point Pleasant, NJ.
-Our core service area for custom deck building covers the coastal communities of Ocean County and Monmouth County.
+Our core service area covers the coastal communities of Ocean County and Monmouth County, specializing in marine-environment construction.

-- Point Pleasant Beach & Borough: Our home base; on-site daily for custom deck builds.
+- Point Pleasant Beach & Borough: Our home base.
+We are on-site daily managing local deck builds, structural framing, and waterfront installations.

-- Bay Head & Mantoloking: Barrier island decks, specializing in coastal-grade materials and CAFRA permitting for waterfront outdoor living.
+- Bay Head & Mantoloking: Specializing in barrier island conditions, exotic hardwood installations, and CAFRA permitting for waterfront properties.

-- Spring Lake & Sea Girt: Luxury composite decks and high-end coastal outdoor living renovations.
+- Spring Lake & Sea Girt: High-end composite redecking and comprehensive outdoor living renovations for coastal estates.

-- Brick Township & Toms River: New deck construction, multi-level decks, and waterfront backyard transformations.
+- Brick Township & Toms River: Structural deck framing, waterfront backyard transformations, and deep-driven helical pilings.

-- Lavallette & Ortley Beach: Barrier island custom decks engineered to withstand extreme coastal weather and heavy salt air.
+- Lavallette & Ortley Beach: Barrier island construction engineered to withstand extreme wind shear, sand abrasion, and heavy salt air.

-- Rumson & Colts Neck: Luxury decks and premium outdoor entertainment spaces for Monmouth County estates.
+- Rumson & Colts Neck: Expansive structural deck builds, heavy timber pergolas, and premium entertainment spaces for Monmouth County estates.

-- Statewide: We accept select large-scale custom deck and outdoor living projects throughout New Jersey, including Bergen, Essex, and Mercer Counties, on a case-by-case basis.
+Extended / Statewide Service While our daily operations are anchored at the Shore, we accept select, large-scale structural deck and outdoor living projects throughout New Jersey—including Princeton, Bergen, Essex, and Mercer Counties—on a case-by-case basis.

 Ready to talk about your project?
 Call 732-892-1386 or contact us online.
-We offer free consultations and give you a straight answer on what your backyard can support before any design work begins.
+We offer free consultations and give you a straight answer on what your lot can support before any design work begins.